manifoldxyz/foundry-bin/README.md

 # Foundry Archive Binaries
 Sourced from https://github.com/foundry-rs/foundry/pkgs/container/foundry/versions?filters%5Bversion_type%5D=tagged

-This repo contains a list of build amd64 binaries that we can use to lock to a specific nightly buld without needing to recompile.
+This repo contains a list of built amd64 binaries that we can use to lock to a specific nightly build without needing to recompile.

 ## How to generate a set of binaries
 You must have Docker installed